cornell-colab/python-learners/session-one/01-session-plan.md

 <u>Intended for folks that:</u>
 * Already completed Choice A, or
-* Want to understand the different parts of creating and running a Python script, how the script works.
+* Want to understand the different parts of creating and running a Python script

 #### [Anatomy of a Python script](https://melaniewalsh.github.io/Intro-Cultural-Analytics/02-Python/03-Anatomy-Python-Script.html)
 This section discusses the building blocks that make a Python script.
 Think of it as learning the grammar